WingSyncAlgorithm/Flight_Optimization/slam/calibrate_camera/readme.md

 ```
 ### detail of each programm
 1.cali.cpp
-  finding intrinsic parameters of camera
+  -finding intrinsic parameters of camera
 2.rectify.cpp
-  rectify the pictures captured by camera
+  -rectify the pictures captured by camera
 3.match.cpp
-  build depth picture from rectified pictures
+  -build depth picture from rectified pictures